signalfx/signalfx-agent/docs/kubernetes-setup.md

       **If you are using Rancher for your Kubernetes deployment,** complete the instructions in [Rancher](#rancher) before proceeding with the next step.

+	  **If you are using AWS Elastic Container Service for Kubernetes (EKS)for your Kubernetes deployment,** complete the instructions in [AWS Elastic Container Service for Kubernetes
+	  (EKS)](#aws-elastic-container-service-for-kubernetes-eks) before
+	  proceeding with the next step.

+	  **If you are using Pivotal Container Service (PKS) for your Kubernetes deployment,** complete the instructions in [Pivotal Container Service (PKS)](#pivotal-container-service-pks) before proceeding with the next
+	  step.

 	  **If you are using Google Container Engine (GKE) for your Kubernetes deployment,** complete the instructions in [Google Container Engine